interagent/prmd/README.md

 prmd doc $DIRECTORY
 ```

 Init takes a path as it's first argument and optionally a resource as it's second argument and generates a new schema file at that path (generically or using the resource name provided).
+If a meta.json file exists, it will override defaults/metadata in initialized file.

 ```
 prmd init $DIRECTORY